Kopassus: Accusations of human rights violations

-The United Nations Report of the International Commission of Inquiry on East Timor found there was evidence that Kopassus in 1999 engaged militias to conduct intimidation and terror tasks in order to influence the outcome of the independence referendum.
+The United Nations Report of the International Commission of Inquiry on East Timor found there was evidence that Kopassus in 1999 engaged militias to conduct intimidation and terror tasks to influence the outcome of the independence referendum.

 In 2001, four Kopassus members were convicted of the strangulation of Theys Eluay, the former chairman of the Papua Presidium Council.
 They were part of a group which had killed Theys after ambushing him and his driver.
 The group's leader, Lt-Col Hatono, and another soldier received prison sentences of three and a half years while two others received three years.
 A further two officers had their charges dismissed.
 The men were all Kopassus members from Group V (Jakarta) and were not based in Jayapura or West Papua.
 They faced a court-martial, which found them not guilty on the more serious charges of premeditated murder, because the Kopassus are legally exempt from the jurisdiction of civil law.
 Indonesian Army Chief, General Ryamizard Ryacudu (2002–05), accepted the men had to be prosecuted "because Indonesia is a State based on law" but he affirmed their defence's view that they were heroes who had killed a rebel leader.

 In 2002, Kopassus is accused of killing three teachers (two of whom were American and one Indonesian) and wounding 12 others in an ambush in August near the Freeport mine.
 For this, the US Congress extended its existing ban on contact with the Indonesian military.
 There is also suspicion that the attack was aimed at blackmailing mine owners into paying protection money.
 From 2000 to 2002, Freeport-McMoRan paid the TNI $10.7 million in protection money, but the company shut down the payments shortly before the ambush.